microsoft/AcademicContent/Workshop/13. Azure Functions/Azure Functions HOL (C#).md

     _Uploading images to the "uploaded" container_

 1. Click the button with the folder icon to the right of the **Files** box.
-Select all of the files in this lab's "Resources" folder.
+Select all of the files in the [resources that accompany this lab](https://a4r.blob.core.windows.net/public/functions-resources.zip).
 Then click the **Upload** button to upload the files to the "uploaded" container.

     ![Uploading images to the "uploaded" container](Images/upload-images-2.png)